Skip to content

 Year: 1881

-This painting is one of the artist's most beautiful works, according to experts.
-It's a clear demonstration of the artist's virtuosity, achieving perfect execution with vibrant colors applied with different brushes.
+This painting is one of the most beautiful works of the artist, according to experts.
+It is a clear demonstration of the artist's virtuosity, achieving a perfect execution of vibrant colors applied with different brushes.

 Original Title: Fleurs dans un vase